Styrax japonicus [STY-raks, juh-PON-ih-kuhs] is a deciduous flowering tree species of the Styracaceae family.

 However, the seeds need double dormancy to ensure the best germination rate.

-This means, late spring is the best time to sow the seeds, so they can get the required warmth during the summer followed by the cold in the winter season.
+This means that late spring is the best time to sow the seeds, so they can get the required warmth during the summer, followed by the cold in the winter season.

-Some people also sow the fresh seeds after they are picked in autumn.
+Some people also sow fresh seeds after they are picked in autumn.

-With this method, the seeds are likely to germinate only partially, in the spring.
+With this method, the seeds will likely germinate only partially in the spring.

 You are likely to wait for a year for full germination.